Boavizta/ecobenchmark-applicationweb-backend/CONTRIBUTING.md

 - a predefined set of SQL requests by API to respect.
 - for some service, algorithm to respect.

-Reférence implementation is the [golang implementation](./service/go-pgx).
+Reference implementation is the [golang implementation](./service/go-pgx).

 #### API Contract